nnishant776/devcontainer-template/README.md

 ```

 ### Change the default container runtime
 Once the project name is updated, the next step is to update the container runtime you want to work with.
 The default is set to `podman` here but docker is also supported.
-So, you can change this to `docker` as well.
 ```make
 # Either edit below variables to their desired value or provide these in the command line
 # Recommended to edit the variables to get reproducible builds